K4KarolE/VBA/README.md

 # VBA - learn & archive

 ## Insert a row, relocate old values, get a clean new row
-- Insert a row in the active cell`s line
+- Inserts a row in the `ActiveCell`s line
-- Move the old value(s) up by one cell
+- Moves the old value(s) up by one cell

 <div align="center">
     <img src="docs/insert_row.png" </img>